Operational Procedures

 Air Consumption Table

-This table illustrates the air consumption represented in cubic feet per minute of blast cleaning nozzles at various pressures.
+This table illustrates the air consumption, in cubic feet per minute, of blast cleaning nozzles at various pressures.

-• The use of such charts is helpful for calculating the pressure requirements for different size nozzles
+- The use of such charts helps calculate the pressure requirements for different-sized nozzles.

-• The nozzle number corresponds with the diameter of the nozzle
+- The nozzle number corresponds to the nozzle diameter.

 Inspection of Nozzle